-There are different types of physical properties of matter.
-They are intensive and extensive properties.
+There are two different categories into which the physical properties of matter can be classified, namely intensive and extensive properties.
 These terms were introduced in 1917 by Richard C Tolman.
-Also, the ratio of two extensive properties is intensive property.
+Also, it can be noted that the ratio of any two extensive properties will yield an intensive property.

 Mass/Volume = Density

-Mass and volume are extensive properties, density is intensive property.
+Mass and volume are extensive properties whereas density is an intensive property.

-The word intensive was derived from “intensivus”.
+The word intensive was derived from “intensives”.
 Intensive properties are independent of the amount of substance present.
 Or they are bulk properties.
 Characteristic doesn’t change.
 The size of intensive properties does not change.
-Density, temperature, pressure etc are some of the examples of intensive properties.
+Density, temperature, pressure etc are some examples of intensive properties.

-The word extensive was derived from “extensivus”.
+The word extensive was derived from “extensive”.
 Extensive properties are dependent on the amount of substance present.
 They can easily be identified.
 Size of Extensive properties changes.
 It can be computed.
-Volume, size, mass, length, weight are some of the examples of extensive properties.
+Volume, size, mass, length, weight are some examples of extensive properties.

-To make you understand how intensive and extensive properties are different from each other, here are some of the major differences between intensive and extensive properties:
+To make you understand how intensive and extensive properties are different from each other, here are some major differences between intensive and extensive properties:

 |Difference between Intensive and Extensive properties|